The impact we aim to achieve

 Measuring job creation

-Having chosen our investments for their potential to create jobs, we need to understand how many jobs are actually created over time.
-We have developed a new methodology for calculating job creation with the help of an external firm that advises on impact and sustainability.
-Further information on the direct and indirect jobs in our portfolio can be found in our latest Annual Review.
+We have developed a new methodology for calculating job creation with the help of an external firm that advises on impact and sustainability and we publish the direct and indirect jobs in our portfolio each year in our Annual Review.

 Throughout our history, we have consistently focused on generating a financial return as one of our two overriding objectives.
 This focus is important for a number of reasons.